-The transition costs between states follow the transition probabilities.
+The transition costs between states – in other words, the indel costs matrix - follow the transition probabilities.
 This choice has been a growing trend in the literature (Aisenbrey & Fasang 2010; Dlouhy & Biemann 2015).
 Mathematically, the transition cost from state i to state j (i ≠ j) is equal to 2 – p(i|j) – p (j|i), where p(i|j) is the transition rate between states i and j in the sample.
 The rationale behind this approach is that the transitions observed more frequently are less costly than less frequent transitions.
-By definition, the probability of a transition from one state to itself is equal to one, which makes the transition cost zero.
+By definition, the probability of a transition from one state to itself is equal to one, which makes the transition cost zero, and the matrix is a symmetric one The indel costs matrix is in table 4.
+Hence, the most common transition is that from public servant, not affiliated to private employee, not affiliated (cost=1.88), followed by politically affiliated public-to-private transitions (cost=1.90).
+In turn, the least common transitions are not affiliated private employees that drop out Rais (cost=1.99).

 The clustering method is Ward’s hierarchical cluster, a standard in the literature.
 The choice of the number of clusters involved the analysis of some measures available in the R cluster package of and visual dendrogram inspection.
-No definitive criterion for choosing the number of clusters exists; some methods and indicators aid researchers in this decision, but they often do not point towards a single solution.
-Some criteria for this choice are presented in Figure 4.
+No definitive criterion for choosing the number of clusters exists, and there is a trade-off between analytical power and tractability in the choice of clusters – the number of clusters may vary from one to the number of observations itself.
+However, some methods and indicators aid researchers in this decision, but they often do not point towards a single solution.
+Some criteria for this choice are presented in Figure 4: the “elbow” graph, the Calinski-Harabasz (CH) and the silhouette measures.
+The “elbow” graph derives from the plot of the within sum of squares; since it will always will fall with the number of clusters, it the researcher’s responsibility to decide the cutoff point, i.e., where the decrease in the sum of squares is no more relevant to justify the increase in the number The CH measure is also a sum of squares, but weighted by the number of clusters (in this case, researchers should look for maximum points).
+The silhouette measure represents the average distance of a specific observation in relation to the other observations of the cluster to which this point belongs and compares this distance to the smallest average distance between this observation and the observations of the cluster to which it does not belong.
+The measure ranges between -1 (a situation where the observation is badly placed in its cluster, given that the average distance from it to another cluster is less than the average distance from the observations of its own cluster) and +1 (the opposite situation).
+In this case, researchers should choose the number of clusters that minimize the average silhouette.

-Herein, we chose a five-fold solution based on the dendrogram (Figure 5) and the analytical power of such a solution compared to alternatives.
+Taking into account all these measures the dendogram (figure 5) and the analytical power, , we chose a five-fold solution.
 All code used to conduct the simulations and generate plots, as well as the simulation results presented herein, are available upon request.
 In the Tempogram (Figure.
 6), we can better visualize the 5-cluster solution.Not surprisingly, the five-cluster solution is very close to that previously presented in the descriptive analysis:

 Cluster 1 (n=27) - public servants, not affiliated, who then become private sector non-affiliated workers;